lucatosc/University_Student_Management_System/README.md

 # What is University Management System (UMS)?

-Assalam-u-Alaikum!

 University Management System is a sort of LMS where Admin can register instructors and instructor can register students and mark their attendance and academic records.
 Student see their record by loging into their respective accounts.
-It is similar to my [UN Portal](https://github.com/ahsannjavaid/un-portal/) project but one actor (Admin) is additional and also some functionalites are more logical in this project.
+It is similar to my [UN Portal] project but one actor (Admin) is additional and also some functionalites are more logical in this project.

 ## Summary/Flow of the Project: